 As our reputation in the British-Irish market continued to strengthen, our projects and capabilities continued to grow as well.
 In 2015, we were awarded the Central section of the Thames Tideway Tunnel in London and formed the FUSION JV with Morgan Sindall and BAM Nuttall; as a way to connect the expertise, innovation and resources of each leading firm and provide engineering solutions for large, complex infrastructure in the UK and across the world.
 This same year, one of our engineers won the Rising Star of the Year Award and were awarded 4 new substantial contracts as a Heathrow Q6 Delivery Integrator.

-Our successful run continued throughout 2016.
-First with HS2 Ltd.’s enabling work contracts for London´s Central Station and later with 7 new projects to enhance the airport infrastructure throughout the UK including the high-profile Kilo Apron Development (KAD) project, an underground structure to serve as part of Heathrow´s T2 future developments.
+In 2016 our TBMs started the 2.5km drive from Battersea to Kennington to extend London Underground’s Northern Line, including two new stations, Battersea and Nine Elms.
 Many of our projects during this year were recognised for their environmental innovations including the Northern Line extension and our Crossrail projects with the Green Apple Award, the crossrail at Farringdon Station with the Ground Engineering Award 2016 for Technical Excellence and our digital innovation techniques and BIM implementation in the M8/M74/M75 highway projects with the Irish BIM Innovation Award.

 Our consistent health and safety practices across our business placed us in the top 2.5% of applicants for the British Safety Council Awards in 2018.
 In this same year, we signed the Inclusive Culture Pledge to mark our commitment to remain a highly diverse company, while six if our employees were finalists at the Women in Construction & Engineering Awards.

-In 2019, the RiverLinx consortium was appointed to deliver the £1bn Silvertown tunnel project following a three-year procurement process by Transport for London.
+In 2019, the RiverLinx consortium was appointed to deliver the £1bn Silvertown tunnel project following a three-year procurement process by Transport for London, saving road users 1 million hours of delays each year and creating 286,000 new jobs by 2036.
 Additionally, numerous achievements took place across our projects including the largest underground rail crossover of the London Underground network at the Northern Line Extension, handover of vital stands packages for Heathrow Airport Limited two months ahead of schedule and the signature of Civil Works Final Construction Certificate for Farringdon Station.